yarkqub/my_kiosk/readme.md

 ## Instruction
 * Install the dependencies (use the command `npm install`)
 * Run the server (use the command `npm start`)
-* Open the browser and go to http://localhost:3000/
+* The kiosk will be running on port 3000
+* You can setup the Kiosk by going to the 'localhost:3000/admin.html' and use password `123`
+* You can change the password in file 'app.js'

 ## Extra info
 * You can use the command `npm run build` to build the project for production
-* You can use the command `npm run start1` to start the server withouth the browser